HomeDental Diagnoses › Tooth Decay / Cavities / Dental Caries

 How is Tooth Decay treated?

-Depending on the severity of the decay, restoring teeth with tooth decay may involve fillings, inlays, onlays, crowns or tooth extraction.
+Depending on the severity of the decay, restoring teeth with tooth decay may involve fillings, inlays, onlays, dental crowns (caps) or tooth extraction.
 Tooth decay that reaches the inner pulp of the tooth may require root canal treatment to eliminate the bacteria.
 Sometimes early decay can be slowed down or stopped by applying topical fluoride to the affected area.
-Photographs and radiographs (dental X-rays) are useful for monitoring tooth decay.
+Photographs and dental X-ray images are useful for monitoring tooth decay.

 Author: Thomas J. Greany, D.D.S. / Editor: Ken Lambrecht